Felienne/LiveSpreadsheets/paper.md

 Future work

-Empirical evaluation which kind of copy is most used.
+Empirical evaluation which kind of copy is most used (?)

+Inferring origin relations to "migrate".

 # References